Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/index.rst

 Nextcloud Device Setup
 ======================

 Connection guides by Device.
-This will guide you through initial setup and syncing integrations.
+This will guide you through initial setup and syncing configurations.

 .. toctree::
   :maxdepth: 1